codeema/Yokiyo/README.md

 ## Features (User Stories)
-This app that allows users to post their neigb=hbourhood and see others posted by others.
+This app that allows users to

 - [x] A user can register their accounts and sign in.
 - [x] A user can read blogs on the home page.